chromatic-universe/cci-develop/cci-python/cci/cci_db_utils/README.md

 'out of framework' postgres utils for django.

-a module which addresses one of my reservations about frameeworks like django: the maintenance of everything in a database , including ooerational code and metadata. this module deals with the 'sawing off the branch you're sitting' on problem: the django application cannot recover
+a module which addresses one of my reservations about frameworks like django: the maintenance of everything in a database , including ooerational code and metadata. this module deals with the 'sawing off the branch you're sitting' on problem: the django application cannot recover